 Children Eye Examinations | Exams should start at 6 months

-Did you know that the Canadian Association of Optometrists recommends children have their first comprehensive eye exam by 6 months of age?
+Did you know that the Canadian Association of Optometrists recommends kids have their first children eye examinations by 6 months of age?
 This is because it is important that any potential sight-threatening condition be caught early to prevent blindness and to allow your child’s vision to achieve its maximum potential.

 Children eye examinations should be performed yearly until age 18.

 However, if you have a family history of ocular problems, or if you notice any of the below behavioural signs, we highly recommend booking before the yearly eye exam.

 Children Eye Examinations | Vision Checklist for Young Children